 From 12 December 2022, PCBUs in Tasmania must implement control measures to manage psychosocial risks.
-Queensland and the Commonwealth have also passed amendments to their Work Health and Safety Regulations requiring PCBUs to implement control measures to manage psychosocial risks from 1 April 2023.
+From 23 December 2022, PCBUs in Western Australia must implement control measures to manage psychosocial risks.
+Queensland and the Commonwealth passed amendments to their Work Health and Safety Regulations requiring PCBUs to implement control measures to manage psychosocial risks from 1 April 2023, and similarly, the Northern Territory passed an amendment which commences on 1 July 2023.